KonjikiNoYami1991/TnA/README.md

   - Very bad quality.
   - Smallest filesize

-Audio bitrate is determinted using bitrate for stereo and multiplied by audio channel number, then divided by 2 (excepted for AC-3, not divided by 2).
+Audio bitrate is determined using bitrate for stereo and multiplied by audio channel number, then divided by 2 (excepted for AC-3, not divided by 2).

 ### Subtitle modes